NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **3.** **SHOULD** (if available) include the author's ORCID ID with the following template: ``LastName, FirstName (orcid.org/xxxx-xxxx-xxxx-xxxx)`` so they can be contacted more easily (to get the Orcid , google orcid + author name to get it. orcid.org/xxxx-xxxx-xxxx-xxxx).

+## Illustrative image

+An illustrative image that represents the main functionality of the software entry.

+**1.** It **SHOULD** represent the main software functionality or a screenshot of the UI in use.
+In cases where a single image cannot show the main functionality of the software entry (usually happens for general purpose software and libraries) the illustrative image **SHOULD** be the logo.

+**NOTE:** The software entry will not be promoted on the front page without an illustrative image.